Open Heart Surgery

 Recovery time at the hospital usually requires a day or more in the Hospital’s ICU (intensive care unit).
 You may also have an IV to help give you fluids until you are ready to drink.
 An oxygen mask may be used after the surgery as well to give you extra oxygen until it is no longer needed.

-After the ICU, you will spend several days in another part of the hospital to monitor your heart rate and blood pressure and breathing before going home.
+After the ICU, you will spend several days in another part of the hospital to monitor your heart rate and blood pressure before going home.

 Once home, you may feel some muscle and chest pain, r swelling around the incision area.
 Other effects post surgery may include trouble sleeping, constipation, and loss of appetite, but these should go away after time.

 Doctor checkups will include blood tests of echocardiography or stress tests to help ensure your heart is working correctly.
 The doctor may have you on a blood thinning medication as well.
 Other lifestyle changes may include a change in diet, quitting smoking and staying physically active.

 There are thousands of Interventional Cardiologists to choose from; however, not all doctors are created equal.
 Advanced interventional cardiac procedures take the skill of an experienced of a Cardiologist specializing in intervention.
 That’s why we’ve selected your city’s best Interventional Cardiologists – to make the decision process easier for you and your family.

 For your peace of mind, Top10MD Interventional Cardiologists’ credentials are validated yearly to verify medical licenses have no serious patient care sanctions, current Board Certifications in their given medical specialty, current DEA & DPS licenses, and malpractice insurance.
 A Top10MD has at least 5+ years experience or has performed 300+ procedures in their given specialty and a current Patient Satisfaction Score of 8.5 or higher.